 We finalized beach design drawings through the 60%, 90%, and 100% levels, prepared the cost estimate, and specified the type and placement of beach materials.
 We answered technical questions, reviewed submittals, attended on-site meetings, inspected construction, developed a punch list, and participated in a final review meeting.

-The project has halted beach erosion, provided additional protection for the marina, and upgraded the recreational beach, replacing a retaining wall with a sloping pebble beach.
+The project has halted beach erosion, provided protection for the marina, and upgraded the recreational beach, replacing a retaining wall with a sloping pebble beach.

 The beach is safer and more convenient for swimming, boating, and other activities, and the number of visitors has increased.